electron/website/blog/tech-talk-wayland.md

 Some widely used Electron APIs that work on X11, macOS, and Windows are not available on Wayland.
 For example, [`win.setPosition(x, y)`](https://www.electronjs.org/docs/latest/api/base-window#winsetpositionx-y-animate) and [`screen.getCursorScreenPoint()`](https://www.electronjs.org/docs/latest/api/screen#screengetcursorscreenpoint) aren't supported, as Wayland [deliberately forbids](https://lists.freedesktop.org/archives/wayland-devel/2015-September/024410.html) apps from accessing global screen coordinates.

-Other features work differently: recording the screen with [`desktopCapturer`](https://www.electronjs.org/docs/latest/api/desktop-capturer) and setting keyboard shortcuts with [`globalShortcut`](https://www.electronjs.org/docs/latest/api/global-shortcut) both depend heavily on the available portals.
-Here's what it looks like when screen sharing in Signal Desktop on GNOME.
+Other features work differently: recording the screen with [`desktopCapturer`](https://www.electronjs.org/docs/latest/api/desktop-capturer) and setting keyboard shortcuts with [`globalShortcut`](https://www.electronjs.org/docs/latest/api/global-shortcut) both depend on the desktop environment and portal versions.
+Here's what it looks like when screen sharing in Signal Desktop on GNOME 48.

 ![Screenshot of Signal Desktop requesting permission to share the screen on GNOME](/assets/img/blog/tech-talk-wayland/signalscreenshare.png)